Administrators Involved in the Conduct Process

 - If Suspended or Dismissed by the Student Conduct Committee the student will have 7 calendar days to request an additional review (this one by the President's designee).

-Cases resolved by RDs are more informal and require that the Charged Student voluntarily take responsibility and voluntarily agree to accept the sanctions otherwise the case will be sent through the Conduct Process as described above.
+Mnay cases can be resolved by resolved via informal resolution which require that the accused student acceptresponsibility and voluntarily agree to the sanctions.
+If a case can not be resolved informally then the case will be sent through the Conduct Process as described above.